ZiadTaha62/sigil/README.md

 **Note: You should read these parts before implementing `Sigil` in you code:**

-- **Security note:** `Sigil` exposes a global registry of all sigilized classes, this means that all sigilized classes can be accessed anywhere in the code. so **avoid** siglizing security sensitive classes or any class that you want to make it unaccessable outside it's module. read more [Registery](#registry).
+- **Security note:** `Sigil` stores constructor references in the global registry.
+While it doesn't expose private instance data, it does mean any module can get constructor of the class. so **avoid** siglizing classes you want to make it unaccessable outside it's module. read more [Registery](#registry).

-- **Performance note:** `Sigil` attaches couple methods to every sigilized class instance, this is negligible in almost all cases, also `.isOfType()` although being reliable and performance optimized but it still marginally less performant that native `instanceof` checks, so if you want maximum performance in cases like hot-path code it is not advised to use `Sigil` as it's built for consistency and maintainability mainly at the cost of minimal performance overhead.
+- **Performance note:** `Sigil` attaches couple methods to every sigilized class instance, this is negligible in almost all cases, also `.isOfType()` although being reliable and performance optimized but it still less performant that native `instanceof` checks, so if you want maximum performance in cases like hot-path code it is not advised to use `Sigil` as it's built for consistency and maintainability mainly at the cost of minimal performance overhead.

 ---